Harvesting a catalog¶

 The two main usages of harvesters are:

-- Keep your datasets synchronised with an external service
+Keep your datasets synchronized with an external service

 The harvester will create datasets, update their metadata and resources, keep them synchronized, and publish them.

 To get started with harvesters, click on the harvesters menu in your back office and then on Add harvester.
 You will be asked to choose the type of portal you want to harvest, and a name for your harvester.

 When you are done, click on Create harvester.
 You will be redirected to the configuration form of the harvester.
 As it depends on the harvester type, please refer to each harvester page below for detailed instructions.